godot-dimensions/g4mf/specification/specification.md

 ## Coordinate System

-G4MF defines the following coordinate system, relative to an unrotated camera:

-- The axis at index 0, the "X axis", points to the right on the screen.
-- The axis at index 1, the "Y axis", points up on the screen.
-- The axis at index 2, the "Z axis", points towards the viewer, and is used for depth.
-- The axis at index 3, the "W axis", is perpendicular to the first three axes.
-  - The W axis does not change the projected position on the screen unless the object or camera is rotated in the additional dimensions.
-  - The same applies to any other additional dimensions at index 4 (the "V axis"), index 5 (the "U axis"), etc.
-- This defines a coordinate system that is a superset of the right-handed 3D coordinate system found in OpenGL™, glTF™, and other 3D software and formats.

-Additionally, all units are SI metric units whenever possible:
+Generally speaking, G4MF defines a coordinate system that is a superset of the right-handed 3D coordinate system found in OpenGL™, glTF™, and other 3D software and formats.
+The +X axis points to the right, the +Y axis points up, the +Z axis points out of the screen towards the viewer and is used for depth, and any additional axes are perpendicular to these.
+Distance is measured in meters, angles are measured in radians, and all units are SI metric units whenever possible.

-- All length is in meters.
-- All time is in seconds.
-- All mass is in kilograms.
-- All angles are in radians.
-- All lights are in lumen-based units.
-- All derived units are based on these, such as velocity in meters per second.
+For convenience, the details of how the coordinate system works are described in a separate file: [G4MF Coordinate System](parts/coordinate_system.md).

 ## Data Storage